planningcenter/developers/guides/giving_donations_integration.md

 #### Picking a `Person`

 We have a number of large organizations that use Planning Center, so there's a good chance that you'll come across a scenario where searching for a person based on first and last name will return multiple `Person` records.
 In this case, it's important that, unless you have a sophisticated way of further narrowing down and choosing among a list of 5 different "Peter Jones" records with a high degree of confidence, you give your user the ability to manually choose from the returned matches.
-We've found (in our own apps and in 3rd party integrations) that nearly any "simple" approach that lets a program make these decisions can easily result in problematic situations like one donor seeing another donor's contributions.
+We've found (in our own products and in 3rd party integrations) that nearly any "simple" approach that lets a program make these decisions can easily result in problematic situations like one donor seeing another donor's contributions.

 Within this process, it's also possible that a donor from your system won't exist yet in Planning Center.
 In that case, you'll need to create a new `Person` record, which can be done [via the API](https://developer.planning.center/docs/#/apps/people/2019-01-14/vertices/person#permissions), as well.

-Because these `Person` records appear in all of our Planning Center apps that these organizations use every day, it's also important to avoid "creating a new person" as the default when searching returns multiple matches.
+Because these `Person` records appear in all of our Planning Center products that these organizations use every day, it's also important to avoid "creating a new person" as the default when searching returns multiple matches.
 While that would be a safe option in some sense, the proliferation of new (and likely duplicate) profiles almost always creates a significant amount of extra work for each organization's administrator(s).
 While we give them means for sorting out those duplicates, it's much better to avoid the added burden altogether.

 #### Tracking in your app